 ACK provides the following predefined RBAC roles: administrator, O&M engineer, developer, and restricted user.
 This provides an easy way to grant permissions to employees in hierarchical departments of an enterprise.

 ACK allows you to grant permissions on multiple clusters or authorize multiple RAM users at a time.

 ACK allows you to authorize a RAM user to be assumed by a RAM role.

 ACK allows you to assign custom cluster roles.

 For more information, see Assign an RBAC role to a RAM user.

 You can install the gatekeeper component on the Add-ons page in the ACK console.
 This component provides fine-grained access control by using the Open Policy Agent (OPA) policy engine.
 For more information, see gatekeeper.

 ACK is deeply integrated with Log Service.
 ACK allows you to collect, retrieve, and visualize the following types of audit log:

-- The audit log of Ingress traffic.
+The audit log of Ingress traffic.
 Multiple visualized traffic reports are provided to show the status of Ingresses in a cluster.
 The reports provide information such as the page views (PVs) and unique visitors (UVs) of services, the ratios of request successes and failures, and the latency.
 Exceptions can also be automatically detected by using the machine learning algorithms provided by Log Service and the time series analysis algorithms.
-For more information, see Monitor nginx-ingress and analyze the access log of nginx-ingress.
+For more information, see Analyze and monitor the access log of nginx-ingress.

 Kubernetes Secrets are encoded in Base64 when they are stored in etcd.
 To further reinforce the security of the stored Kubernetes Secrets, you can use keys that are created in Key Management Service (KMS) to encrypt Secrets of professional managed Kubernetes clusters.
 For more information, see Use KMS to encrypt Kubernetes Secrets.